Dinners on the AIP don't have to be bland or boring, but some spices are…

 Many of us seem to be looking for a one-size approach to the AIP.
 Does it exist?

-There are basic tenants of the AIP lifestyle that apply to all of us:
+AIP Basics: these are basic tenants of AIP lifestyle that apply to all:

 - eliminate all inflammation causing foods (grains, dairy, eggs, nuts, seeds, sugars, nightshades, etc.) until you see relief from your symptoms.